An Emerging Opportunity

 Want to kickstart your marketing dreams?
 Check out our services.

-Meta is the must-be space for advertising luxury home products.
-As a matter of fact, it’s basically the only place many luxury brands are putting their paid media dollars.
-A smattering of ad budget goes to display ads or YouTube, but well over 75% of luxury brands' advertising efforts happen on Meta: Facebook and Instagram.
+Because they compete on design and emotion, luxury brand ads are great examples for creative execution.
+As a matter of fact, Meta is basically the only place many luxury brands are putting their paid media dollars.
+A smattering of ad budget goes to display ads or YouTube, but well over 75% of luxury brands' advertising efforts happen on Facebook and Instagram.

 We’ve pulled Meta ads from ten luxury home brands to see how they’re pairing copy and imagery to entice their buyers.